-- (c) Provision of services-basic requirement. - (1) General.
-Each LEA of residence shall make FAPE available to eligible students with disabilities who are enrolled by their parents in private schools.
-The LEA of residence shall determine the student's eligibility for FAPE. - (2) LEA Responsibility.
-Each LEA of residence shall ensure that, an IEP is developed and implemented for each eligible child with a disability enrolled by their parents in a private school and that the child is afforded all of the rights of a child with a disability served by the LEA. - (d) Services determined. - (1) A private school child with a disability has a right to FAPE. - (2) Decisions about the services that will be provided to private school children with disabilities must be made by the IEP team. - (e) Services provided.
+III.
+Provision of services-basic requirement.

+- (a) General.
+Each LEA shall make a FAPE available to eligible students with disabilities who are enrolled by their parents in private schools. - (b) LEA Responsibility.
+Each LEA shall ensure that, an IEP is developed and implemented for each eligible child with a disability enrolled by their parents in a private school and that the child is afforded all of the rights of a child with a disability served by the LEA.

+IV.
+Services determined.

+- (1) A private school child with a disability has a right to a FAPE. - (2) Decisions about the services that will be provided to private school children with disabilities must be made by the IEP team.

+V. Services provided.

-- (1) General.
-The services provided to private school children with disabilities by the LEA must-be provided by personnel meeting the same standards as personnel providing services in the public schools. - (2) Services provided in accordance with an IEP.
+- (a) General. - (1) The services provided to private school children with disabilities by the LEA must be provided by personnel meeting the same standards as personnel providing services in the public schools. - (b) Services provided in accordance with an IEP. - (1) Each private school child with a disability who has been designated to receive special education and related services must have an IEP.